joyceleehy/AI-BI-Agent-Olist/README.md

 ## 🙋 About

-Built by **Joyce Lee** — Data & BI Analyst with 10 years of experience in HR Analytics and Business Intelligence.
+Built by **Joyce Lee** — Data & BI Analyst in HR Analytics and Business Intelligence.

 This project demonstrates:
 - AI agent architecture and pipeline design